Asamoah Gyan vows to expose those who lied about him: "Prepare to face me"

-Asamoah Gyan Vows to Drop a Bombshell About Persons Who Lied About Him: “Prepare to Face Me”
+Asamoah Gyan Vows to Drop a Bombshell on Persons Who Lied About Him: “Prepare to Face Me”

 - Former Black Stars captain Asamoah Gyan has threatened to expose individuals he claims have spread falsehoods about him